 The oddness stems from this particular moment in the product’s history.
 FileMaker is poised to “break out” of its image as a personal application development tool targeted at corporate workgroups and “Mom and Pop” shops.
 FileMaker could seriously challenge the enterprise market if only it could get some love from its parent company.
 FileMaker is an incredible product, and it has an enthusiastic developer base.
 But without a broader user base, it’s in danger of languishing.
 Why for instance, doesn’t Apple distribute a “lite” version of FileMaker with every Mac?
 The Lite version could be a single user, but require a paid license to connect to the cloud and other clients.

-Tim, if your listening, scrape together all your pro and enterprise software and hardware products, and form a new enterprise targeting company.
-Call me simple-minded, but I think it’s a lot larger opportunity than new Apple Watchbands.
+Tim, if you’re listening, scrape together all your pro and enterprise software and hardware products, and form a new enterprise-targeting company.
+Call me simple-minded, but I think it’s a lot larger opportunity than the new Apple Watchbands.